BlockchainRPG/brpg-docs/docs/game-mechanics/staking.md

 ## How to stake in-game

 To equip items, you must first "stake" them in game.
-You can do so by Navigating to the Inventory screen and clicking on the **UNSTAKED** tab.
+You can do so by navigating to the Inventory screen and clicking on the **UNSTAKED** tab.

 ![Unstaked Inventory Screen](./img/unstaked-inventory.jpg)